Roughage as the basis of your ration

 Because not every horse needs the same amount of proteins, sugars and energy.

-For instance, it is very important for sports horses that they get enough protein and energy from the roughage. and energy from the roughage.
+and energy from the roughage.
 If you have a horse that is prone to laminitis, you need to look closely at the amount of sugar in the roughage.

 roughage.